r-devel/template-repository/CONTRIBUTING.md

 > documentation.

 Before you ask a question, it is best to search for existing [Issues](ISSUES_URL) that might help you.
-In case you have found a suitable issue and still need clarification, you can write your question in this issue.
+If you find a relevant issue and still need clarification, you can write your question in the issue.
 It is also advisable to search the internet for answers first.

-If you then still feel the need to ask a question and need clarification, we recommend the following:
+If you have not been able to find an answer to your question, we recommend the following:

 - Open an [Issue](ISSUES_URL/new).
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- Provide project and platform versions (R, quarto, IDE, etc), depending on what seems relevant.

-We will then take care of the issue as soon as possible.
+We will then endeavour to answer your question as soon as possible.

 <!-- You might want to create a separate issue tag for questions and include it
 in this description.
 People should then tag their issues accordingly.